Zayn Hakeem: Mansfield Town

-Coalville Town (loan)
+In August 2017, Hakeem joined Matlock Town on loan for one month.

+In September 2018, Hakeem joined Basford United on a one-month loan deal.
+He scored on his debut for the club in the FA Cup against Staveley Miners Welfare.

-Zayn joined Southern League Premier Central side Coalville Town on loan on 13 October 2018, on a deal that ran until 1 January 2019.
+He joined Southern League Premier Central side Coalville Town on loan on 13 October 2018, on a deal that ran until 1 January 2019.

+He was released by Mansfield at the end of the 2018–19 season.

 Bradford (Park Avenue)

-Zayn signed for National League North side Bradford (Park Avenue) on 30 July 2019 following his release from Mansfield Town.
+Zayn signed for National League North side Bradford (Park Avenue) on 30 July 2019.

 Barwell

 Hakeem joined Southern League Premier Division Central side Barwell for the 2019–20 season in September 2019.
-He made his Southern League Premier Division Central debut on 28 September 2019 coming on as a 70th minute substitute for Tolani Omotola, in a 3–1 away defeat at Nuneaton Borough.
+He made his Southern League Premier Division Central debut on 28 September 2019 coming on as a 70th-minute substitute for Tolani Omotola, in a 3–1 away defeat at Nuneaton Borough.

-Zayn scored his first Southern League Premier Division Central goal for Barwell on 21 December 2019, in an away fixture against Peterborough Sports, again coming on as a 70th minute substitute for Tolani Omotola, Hakeem scored the equaliser on the 73rd minute to make it 4–4, only for Dan Lawlor to score an 80th-minute winner for Peterborough Sports.
+Zayn scored his first Southern League Premier Division Central goal for Barwell on 21 December 2019, in an away fixture against Peterborough Sports, again coming on as a 70th-minute substitute for Tolani Omotola, Hakeem scored the equaliser on the 73rd minute to make it 4–4, only for Dan Lawlor to score an 80th-minute winner for Peterborough Sports.